- Travel and Places»

 Formed in 2013, a group of enthusiastic citizens came together to form a committee to celebrate Pendleton's 225th birthday.
 The committee sought out civic groups, institutions of higher learning, churches, and citizens to "brainstorm" ideas for a yearlong celebration - all under the guidance of the Town of Pendleton.

-The mission of the committee is to organize, seek funding, and host a yearlong celebration that highlights the town's story through its people, schools, agriculture, textiles, and the arts.
-The logo, 225 and Alive! captures the essence of the committee to showcase the vibrancy of the town for residents and visitors alike.
+The mission of the committee was to organize, seek funding, and host a yearlong celebration that highlighted the town's story through its people, schools, agriculture, textiles, and the arts.

 225th Anniversary Committee